 * Create a homework station.
 As a parent, nothing is more frustrating than learning your children received a failing grade simply because they lost their assignment.
 Keep your home organized and your child's assignments accounted for by creating a designated homework area in your home.
 A space in your office, a desk in the kitchen or a spot at the dining room table works great.
 You can even add a calendar to help your students keep track of the due dates for larger projects - plus, they'll get an inspirational boost watching the days count down to winter break!

 * Adjust the bathroom routine.
 Of all the routines that create morning chaos, the battle for the bathroom is king.
 Simply put, this space is a one-at-a-time area, and if you have more kids than bathrooms, tension will arise.
 You can circumvent this by putting some of your children - or even yourself - on the evening shift when it comes to showers.
 Small children or children who require less mirror time in the morning are the logical choice, but you may want to set up a rotating schedule to keep the peace.

 * Have a plan.
 If you have multiple kids in multiple activities, it can be impossible to keep track of who needs to be where and when, so don't try.
 When your child joins a new activity, ask to see the schedule and instantly add the appropriate dates and times to your calendar.
 Don't rely on your kids to remember when they need to be somewhere; they won't remember until they are already 15 minutes late.
 You simply don't need the headache.

-The school year is a far cry from those relaxing days of summer, but you don't have to let the crazy control your life.
-Institute these simple changes to maintain some order, and you'll reach the following summer with a smile on your face and your sanity intact.
+The holiday season is a far cry from those first organized days of the school year, but you don't have to let the crazy control your life.
+Institute these simple changes to maintain some order, and you'll come through the holidays with a smile on your face and your sanity intact.